-You can do this too, just like Rory!
+You can hit the ball first, every time too, just like Rory!
 Here are some things to try:

 Did you like this Tip?
 Think you can stop digging ditches behind the ball and attack the grass ahead of the ball instead?
-Don’t keep the magic to yourself — Email, Like, Bookmark, Share, Tweet, or +1 below!
+Don’t keep the magic to yourself — Like, Tweet, Pin, Email, or Share below!